-Table 2 summarizes the errors we found, broken down by file systems and categories.
+Table II summarizes the errors we found, broken down by file systems and categories.
 All errors were reported to the respective developers.
-We found 32 serious bugs in total; 21 have been fixed and 9 of the remaining 11 confirmed.
-The latter were complex enough that no patch has been submitted.
-There were 10 errors where supposedly stable, committed data and metadata (typically entire directories) could be lost.
+We found 33 serious bugs in total; 21 have been fixed and 9 of the remaining 12, confirmed.3 The latter were complex enough that no patch has been submitted.
+There were 11 errors where supposedly stable, committed data, and metadata (typically entire directories), could be lost.
 JFS has higher error counts in part due to the immediate responses from the JFS developers, which enabled us to patch the errors and continue checking JFS.
-We are currently checking the XFS file system and the preliminary results are promising.
+ReiserFS's large memory requirement limited us to checking only 142 states (Table I).
+It is also very conservative in that it panics very often, even upon memory allocation failures.
+These may explain its low error count.
+Linux XFS implementation has a complicated buffer cache layer, which was directly ported from SGI XFS, and its fsck utility cannot replay the log in a crashed XFS partition.
+Therefore, we checked this file system only briefly.